 And to give you even more options, we expanded our list to 21 ways to stay awake in class.

-Before you make it to class, make sure you’re stocked on cute, easy tank tops so you can sleep instead of spending time looking for an outfit:
+Before you make it to class, make sure you’re stocked up on totes so you can pack up your books in style.

 Not sure how to stay awake in class?
 Here are 21 tips to keep your eyes alert.

 If you’re at the point of the year when listening to Rebecca Black on repeat sounds more enjoyable than sitting through another dreadful lecture from your professor, this little trick might come in handy.
 The professor’s lessons can seem boring or repetitive, so try spicing it up.
 Memorize the words and put them to a tune in your head.
 It turns out that ‘the mitochondria is the powerhouse of the cell’ matches the tune of the Kiss song, “Rock and Roll All Night.”
 Warning: This technique may cause you to break out into song in class.